CS50Yearbook/CS50Yearbook.github.io/README.md

 This repo was created in under than 2 hours just to start working on the idea and create a place for contributions.
 This means that contributions of any kind are always welcomed to develop this site to repersent all CS50 students.

 So, go ahead, clone this repo, and show us what you can do 😎

+### Ideas / To do:
+* Better design.
+* Automating adding users.
+* Adding link to certificates for finished courses.